rOY369/Docs/work/Sustainable office/zero_waste.md

 It will cover the following types of waste - `paper`, `water`, `electricity`

+**Note** : Economically viable does not mean cheap solutions but these solutions overall should be cost-efficient.

 ## How ?

 We need an action plan in each waste category that